Information for Students & Parents

 What is the cost and how can I pay for courses?

-The price is $55 per credit or $165 per student per 3 credit course.
+The price is $60* per credit or $180 per 3 credit course.

 Acceptable forms of payment are as follows:

 Students attending any of our participating Miami Dade County Public Schools (MDCPS) are not assessed tuition fees.

 Are Dual Enrollment course credits transferable?